sumit2011/sumit2011.github.io/javascript/index.md

 getFahrenheit(15); // Returns 59
 ```
 ### function expression
 Another way to define a function is to use a function expression.
-To define a function inside an expression, we can use the function keyword.
+Here we  use the function keyword.
 In a function expression, the function name is usually omitted.
-A function with no name is called an anonymous function.
+A function with no name is called an **anonymous function**.
 A function expression is often stored in a variable in order to refer to it.
 ```javascript
 const plantNeedsWater = function(day){
   if(day === "Wednesday"){